mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 You typically read production code when fixing a bug or extending functionality in your application.
 When this happens, you generally read or at least skim an entire class or module.
 The most common scenario for reading test code is when a test fails.
 Most commonly, when a test fails.
 How do you optimize for this case.
 Write your tests to make it as easy and fast as possible for the developer to understand why the test failed.

+Production code is all about abstractions.
+Good production hides complexity in functions and other classes.
+Test codes are a whole other ball game.
+You want as little abstraction as possible in test code.
+Tests are a diagnostic tool, so it should be as simple and obvious as possible.

+What if your ruler didn't measure in inches or centimeters but in abstract "ruler units", then you looked at a chart to map ruler units to the unit of measure you want?

 Tests are a diagnostic tool and act as living documentation.
 When you're diagnosing a problem, you want as little abstraction as possible.

 The developer must consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.